kekyo/MarkTheRipper/README.md

 you can commit the site including the `docs` directory.
 Then you can check the differences of the actual generated files.
 You can also push it straight to `github.io` and easily publish your site!

+There are no restrictions on the file names of markdown files or the subdirectories in which they are placed.
+If there are files with the extension `.md` under the `contents` directory, it does not matter what kind of subdirectories they are placed in, under what kind of file names, or even if there are many of them.
+All `.md` files will be converted to `.html` files, keeping the structure of the subdirectories.

+Files with non `.md` extensions will simply be copied to the same location.
+Additional files, such as pictures for example, can be placed as you wish to manage them, and you can write markdowns with relative paths to point to them.

 ----